 - A. Outside the settlement boundary, the change of use of an agricultural building to an employment-generating activity will be supported, providing it addresses the following criteria: - a.
 It is intended for use by a business which is appropriate in a rural location, relates well to the location and does not adversely affect the amenity of residents and other countryside users. - b.
 Any amendments to the building do not materially increase the visual impact of the building on the landscape. - c.
-The proposed reuse would not cause harmful and/or negative impact with surrounding agriculture or other established land-based activities. - B. Development infringing on the proposed route of the Wey and Arun Canal through the parish should clearly demonstrate that it will have no detrimental impact on its function as a tourist attraction and its environmental value.
+The proposed reuse would not have an unacceptable impact on agricultural uses in the immediate locality. - B. Development proposals in the immediate vicinity of the proposed route of the Wey and Arun Canal through the parish should clearly demonstrate that it will not have an unacceptable impact on its function as a tourist attraction and its environmental value.